Lewis Ponds

 • The 100% owned Lewis Ponds project covers approximately 148 km² located 15 km east of Orange (EL5583) in an historically active gold and base metals workings area

 • On 15 December 2025, an updated Mineral Resource Estimate (MRE) was reported in accordance with the JORC Code (2012), equating to a global resource inventory of: 17.52Mt (9.09Mt indicated & 8.43Mt inferred) @ 1.12g/t Au, 53.34g/t Ag, 2.06% Zn, 1.10% Pb, 0.14% Cu (630Koz of gold and 30.1Moz of silver).
 See full MRE table below.
+Resource is part of a larger mineral system extending over 9 km SE with extensive gold, copper and base metal workings

 • Located 20 km along a broad structural zone from McPhillamys 2.3m oz gold deposit and surrounded by historical prospects - Mt Shorter, Mt Lindsay, Ophir and Caleula